SantiagoSantafe/CPSProject/documentation.md

     use_sim_time:=true
 ```

+---

 ### Problem 3: Visual Odometry Failure

+#### Symptom
-**Symptom:** Even with correct synchronization, odometry failed.
-Logs showed `Odom: quality=0`, `[ERROR] ... no odometry is provided`, and `Registration failed: "Not enough inliers 0/20"`.
+Even with correct synchronization, odometry failed.
+Logs showed:
+- `Odom: quality=0`
+- `[ERROR] ... no odometry is provided`
+- `Registration failed: "Not enough inliers 0/20"`

+#### Cause
-**Cause:** The default visual odometry strategy (using visual features, Strategy 0) was failing.
+The default visual odometry strategy (using visual features, Strategy 0) was failing.
 This was likely due to rapid motion, poor lighting, or lack of texture in the recorded environment.

+#### Solution
-**Solution:** Switch the odometry strategy from visual features to ICP (Iterative Closest Point) (Strategy 1).
+Switch the odometry strategy from visual features to **ICP (Iterative Closest Point)** (Strategy 1).
 ICP uses the 3D point cloud geometry to find the transformation, which is more robust in texture-poor environments.

-#### Fix 3.1: Final Working Launch (Using ICP)
+#### Final Working Launch Command (Using ICP)
-This launch command successfully processed the rosbag and generated a map.

 **Terminal 3 (Final): Run RTAB-Map with ICP**
 ```bash
 ros2 launch rtabmap_launch rtabmap.launch.py \
     args:="--delete_db_on_start --Odom/Strategy 1" \